just-buildsystem/justbuild/doc/future-designs/debug-fission.md

    fission and otherwise signals regular debug mode, and

  - a `"FISSION_CONFIG"` map, which can configure in more detail how debug fission behaves.
-If missing, defaults to empty.
-If debug fission is not enabled, this field is ignored.
+Existence is enforced if debug fission is enabled.
+   Otherwise, this field is ignored.

+The `"USE_DEBUG_FISSION"` flag only enables the corresponding rules logic, but does not change any compile and/or link flags.
+In particular, instructing the compiler to generated any DWARF files to begin with must be done through an appropriate `"FISSION_CONFIG"` map.

 The `"FISSION_CONFIG"` map should accept the following keys:

- - `"USE_DWARF_SPLIT"`: If evaluated to `true`, appends the `-gsplit-dwarf` flag to the compile flags.
+ - `"USE_SPLIT_DWARF"`: If evaluated to `true`, appends the `-gsplit-dwarf` flag to the compile flags.
+This is currently the only flag that actually instructs the compiler to generate .dwo files and as such it should be provided in case debug fission is enabled.

- - `"DWARF_VERSION"`: Expects a number defining the DWARF format version.
-If provided, appends the `-gdwarf-<version>` flag to the compile flag.
+ - `"DWARF_VERSION"`: Expects a string defining the DWARF format version.
+If provided, appends the `-gdwarf-<value>` flag to the compile flag.

    Each toolchain comes with a default in terms of which version of the DWARF format is used.
 Basically all reasonably modern toolchains (GCC >=4.8.1,